 Applicants for courses or programs offered by Okaloosa-Walton Community College may obtain appropriate admission forms from the Admissions office.
-These forms are available at the Niceville campus, at Building 251 on Eglin AFB, at the OWCC Chautauqua Center in DeFuniak Springs, at the OWCC office on Hurlburt Field, at the OWCC/UWF Fort Walton Beach Campus, and at all high schools in the OWCC District.
-Each applicant will be notified of acceptance or non-acceptance for admission.
+These forms are available at the Niceville campus, at Building 251 on Eglin AFB, at the OWCC Chautauqua Center in DeFuniak Springs, at the OWCC office on Hurlburt Field, at the OWCC/UWF Fort Walton Beach Campus, at the OWCC Robert L.F.
+Sikes Education Center in Crestview, and at all high schools in the OWCC District.
+Each applicant will be notified of acceptance or non-acceptance for admission .